 - Ask if patient will consider a “thinking about” goal.
 This can help the patient indentify a personal benefit of high enough value to consider the behaviour change.
 E.g.

 - "John, you said you didn’t want to take insulin right now.
 I respect that.
 I want to be sure you’ve considered all your reasons for not starting or for starting insulin.
-Big decisions, just like big purchases such as a house, require we make lists of the good and the bad.
-How would you feel about making a list of the good and the bad things that insulin could bring to you and your family’s life today, next year and a few years from now?"
+Sometimes when making big decisions, like buying a car or house, we make a list of the pros and cons.
+How would you feel about making a list of the pros and the cons that insulin could bring to you and your family’s life today, next year and a few years from now?"

 Ask About Confidence